 Looking for things to save up for as a teenager?
 I’ve got you covered with 41 examples plus how to figure out what to spend money on as a teenager.

 Sooo…you know the importance of saving money as a teen, and you want your own teenager to start saving up their money.

-What are you going to save your money up for?
-Don’t worry if you can’t decide – you’re in the right place.
+What are they going to save their money up for?
+Don’t worry if they can’t decide – you’re in the right place.

-I want to give you tons of examples of things to save up for as a teenager so that you can start setting your own savings goals.
+I want to give you tons of examples of things to save up for as a teenager so that you can help your teen to start setting their own savings goals.

 We’ll look at both short-term savings goals (or things that will take just 3 months or less to save up for), and long-term savings goals (things that will take more than 3 months to save up for).